logyball/rusty-mancala/mancala_rfc.md

 }
 ```

-On a high level, the message object should be familiar to anyone who uses HTTP.
-It containsthe basic building blocks for
+On a high level, the message object should not be surprising to anyone who familiar with HTTP.
+It contains the basic building blocks for
 a client-driven client/server application.
-It contains information about the desired action or read the client wants to
+It contains information about the desired action or read that the client wants to
 perform, it is (almost) stateless on the client end, and it is asynchronous.
 The message object is the serialized struct
 that is used both in the game and outside of the game.
-When not in a game, A client will communicate with these messages
+When not in a game, a client will communicate with these messages
-to ask the server is currently connected and which games are available.
-A client can also request to change their nickname
-as well as join games that are not full.
+to ask the server what other users are currently active and which games are available.
+A client can also request to change their nickname, to join games that are not full, or to create a new game.
 When the client is in a game, the messages are used to communicate game state as
 well as moves the client would like to make.
 The general workflow is:

     - Client collects input from the user